 Image Credit: Deposit Photos

-Mosquitoes despise the smell of catnip, thanks to a chemical called nepetalactone.
+Mosquitoes despise the smell of catnip – thanks to a chemical called nepetalactone.
 This chemical is both a cat attractant and an insect repellant.
 While it is excellent for repelling mosquitoes, cats are attracted to it, so expect those neighborhood cats to find their way into your space.
+In addition, it can also be quite invasive to a garden bed.

 basil plant